moxvallix/invplus/README.md

 Auto Tool: Optionally, a setting can be turned on to enable Auto Tool, where trying to mine a block will automatically equip the correct tool.

 Tool Protection: Tools can be marked as protected.
 These tools are swapped out before they break, either for a fresh tool, or for the hand.
 As well, a dialogue asks the player before the item is thrown, to make sure it is safe.

+Offhand Improvement: Pressing ctrl when right clicking uses blocks from the off-hand, rather than the mainhand.